mlk9/ravana-api/README.md

   Save and sync bookmarks across devices.

 - **Admin Panel**
-  Role-based access for CEO and Writers to manage articles, categories, roles, comments, users, and images.
+  Role-based access for CEO and Writers to manage content, users, roles, comments, and images.

-- **Rate Limiting**
+- **Rate Limiting & Security**
-  Extensive throttle middleware to protect the API from abuse.

-- **Security**
-  Middleware to check suspended users and enforce roles.
+  Throttle middleware for API protection and custom middleware to handle suspended users and permissions.

 ---